Marriage red flags–all of us have marriage issues, but how do you know if an issue crosses the line into dangerously weird territory?

 I can imagine how bewildered this wife is.
 She’s trying to have a good marriage, to be good to him, to be sexually available–but he’s crying, moody, rejecting her, and now wearing lingerie!

 If a man starts wearing odd clothing, especially in bed, this is a sign of a serious psychological issue that needs to be dealt with.

-I’m sorry to be so graphic or to talk about such distasteful things today.
+I’m sorry to talk about such distasteful things today.

 I know that this is not what the vast majority of you deal with.
-But what scares me when I see some of these emails is that the wives don’t seem to realize how serious many of these things are, because it’s their “normal”.
+But what scares me when I see some of these emails is that the wives don’t seem to realize how serious many of these red flags are, because it’s their “normal”.
 So I want to say, loudly and clearly, these things are NOT normal.
 They ARE red flags.
-And you really, really do need to get help, for the sake of his own spiritual growth, and that of your relationship.
+And you really, really do need to get help, for the sake of his own spiritual and emotional health, and that of your relationship.

-If you want to see what normal sex is, and what God created sex to be, my book The Good Girl’s Guide to Great Sex explains it all, and it may help you put words to what you instinctively feel is wrong.
+If you want to see what normal sex is, and what God created sex to be, our book The Great Sex Rescue explains it all, and it may help you put words to what you instinctively feel is wrong.

 My sympathy for any of you who are walking through this.

 Please know that God is big enough to get you through–and your husband is never so messed up that God cannot redeem him and redeem your marriage.
-He may not choose to do so–we all have free will to reject God’s help.
+He may not choose to do so–we all have free will to reject God’s help, and some people won’t change.
 But God can do amazing things when we let Him, and I pray that this will be evident in your marriages!

 Is there a red flag that I missed?
 What would be #11?
 Or do you think one of these is not that big a deal?
 Let’s talk in the comments!